ZhengHongming888/pytorch_geometric/docs/distributed_train_blog.md

         height="70%"
         style="display: block; margin: 0 auto" />
 </p>
-<div align="center">Figure 3 – Two Paritions for Ogbn-Products/Ogbn-Mag dataset</div>
+<div align="center">Figure 3 – Two Partitions for Ogbn-Products/Ogbn-Mag dataset</div>

 In distributed training, each node in the cluster holds a partition of the graph.
 Before the training starts, we will need partition the graph dataset into multiple partitions, each of which corresponds to a specific training node.

 ## LocalGraphStore/LocalFeatureStore
-To maintain distributed data partitions we propose a modified remote interface of torch_geometric.data.GraphStore and torch_geometric.data.FeatureStore as shown in Figure 3 that together with integrated API for sending and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
+To maintain distributed data partitions we propose a modified remote interface of torch_geometric.data.GraphStore and torch_geometric.data.FeatureStore as shown in Figure 4 that together with integrated API for sending and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
 Both stores can be filled with data in a number of ways, i.e. from torch_geometric.data.Data and torch_geometric.data.HeteroData objects or initialized directly from generated partition files.
 The distributed storage is a solution that can be used for both homogeneous and heterogeneous PyG graphs.

 **LocalGraphStore**